metaclass-nl/MetaclassAuthenticationGuardBundle/README.md

 (Default: Symfony\Component\Security\Http\Firewall\UsernamePasswordFormAuthenticationListener).

-Throws specific types of Exceptions for different situations (for logging purposes) and leaves it to the login form to hyde differences between them that should not be reported to users.
+Throws specific types of Exceptions for different situations (for logging purposes) and leaves it to the login form to hide differences between them that should not be reported to users.

 May be vurnerable to enumeration of usernames through timing attacks because of differences in database query performance for frequently and infrequently used usernames.
 This can be mitigated by calling ::sleepUntilFixedExecutionTime.
-Under normal circomstances that should be sufficient if the fixedExecutionSeconds is set long enough, but under high (database) server loads when performance degrades, under specific conditons information may still be extractable by timing.
+Under normal circomstances that should be sufficient if the fixedExecutionSeconds is set long enough, but under high (database) server loads when performance degrades, under specific conditions information may still be extractable by timing.
+Furthermore, the measures against timing attacks where not tested for practical effectiveness.

+The web based administration user interface is experimental and requires doctrine/doctrine-bundle.

 DOCUMENTATION
 -------------